thanhnguyen-aws/Strata/README.md

    You can install Lean4 by following the instructions [here](https://lean-lang.org/).

-2. **SMT Solver**: Analyses tools in Strata use SMT solvers for program verification.
+2. **SMT Solver**: Analysis tools in Strata use SMT solvers for program verification.
    - Install an SMT solver.
 You can use any solver you want, but the unit tests assume `cvc5` is on your `PATH` [cvc5](https://cvc5.github.io/).